 Whether you’re a Tech Lead, Engineering Manager, or Project Manager for an engineering team, you probably weren’t handed an instruction manual when you were given your first team to lead.
-This talk will show you how to apply the principles in the Agile Manifesto to become a better leader.
+This talk will show you how to apply the principles in the Manifesto Agile Manifesto to become a better leader.

 When I was given my first technical team to lead many years ago, I didn’t know what to do.
 I copied the style of technical leads I worked with and what I could learn by reading USENET newsgroups about leadership (yes, it was that long ago).
 The results were mixed, and I felt that I was constantly making it up as I went along.
 However, after I began leading projects that used Agile software development, I eventually realized that the principles behind Agile provided powerful guidelines for leading my teams!
-These principles made me a more effective leader, increased team morale, and improved my ability to deliver software to customers.
+Using these principles made me a more effective leader, increased team morale, and improved my ability to deliver software to customers.

 - The Hero-Developer’s Journey